 Apart from adopting these strategies, registered nurses can gain the knowhow to safely navigate clinical spaces by enrolling in the Online Master of Science in Nursing Administration program at Bradley University.
 Here, RNs can expand their knowledge on a wide range of topics, ranging from community nursing theory to evidence-based practice, all without stepping foot on campus.
 The 36-45 credit degree track ends with a capstone research project and two preceptor-supervised clinical practicums, which can be administered locally.

-The online MSN program at Bradley is the ideal choice for registered nurses hoping to move upward mid-career and expand their skill sets so as to better serve their patients.
+The online MSN-FNP program at Bradley is the ideal choice for registered nurses hoping to move upward mid-career and expand their skill sets so as to better serve their patients.
 Prospective students can find more information on the program at the Bradley University website.